0%

 npm init -y

-cd .. # Return to the parent directory
+cd .. # Back to the parent directory

 # Establish the frontend directory and initialize a React project using Vite